enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/query.rst

 .. warning:: failing to use pagination on huge datasets will simply crash your application.

 Pagination cannot be used on live data queries - it is supposed there are never more than a few rows inside the queues.
-Trying to use it nevertheless will trigger an IllegalArgumentException.
+Trying to use it nevertheless will trigger an JqmInvalidRequestException.

 Sorting
 ********